14sudharsan/macaddress-microservice/README.md

 PROJECT DESCRIPTION
 ============================

-   This project about program that will query https://macaddress.io ,returning with output MACaddress associated with which company and dockerize the below program that will take command line arguments.
+  This tool aims to obtain the necessary details about the mac address from https://macaddress.io

 Prerequisites
 ==========================
-  1. Any Linux server(mine is ubuntu 18.04) with Docker installed.
+  1. Any Linux server with Docker installed.

-  2. signup in https://macaddress.io and get the apikey to used in program to generate the output.
+  2. Apikey has to be aquired with https://macaddress.io

 Usage